 Specializing in Seeing Clients of Certain Races, Income Levels, Religious Backgrounds, Genders and Sexual Orientations

 There are thousands of therapists who specialize in treating clients of a certain race, income level, religious background, gender or sexual orientation.
 The problem is some are easier to find than others.
 There are more certifications and additional credentials available for specializing in sexual orientation than there are for race or income level.

 “LGBT therapists” are relatively easy to find because most people are comfortable with that kind of branding language.
-There are additional certifications for specializing in sexual orientation such as the LGBT-Affirmative Psychotherapy Online Certification Program.
+There are additional certifications for specializing in sexual orientation.

 The branding and credentialing issue is more difficult for therapists who specialize in seeing other kinds of populations.
 A black therapist who only takes black clients would not call himself a “Black Therapist” or “Therapist Who Specializes in Black Clients.”
 Therapists can have experience treating and studying certain races, religions and income levels, but there are few relevant credentials or certifications available.

 This makes the marketing work harder for the therapist and the search more time-consuming for the client.
 The search becomes even more difficult after factoring the difference between finding a therapist who belongs to a certain population versus one who specializes in treating that population (or both).

 If you search for a therapist based on specializing in a population, the results will be a mixture of therapists who belong and don’t belong to that population.
 There is no way to manually filter these results.
 Again, this is less of an issue with LGBT therapists.

 Therapists who belong to and specialize in treating a certain population are not necessarily better than those who specialize but do not belong.
 Some clients want a therapist who can relate to them on a personal level.
 Other clients feel this connection will make the therapist too close to the issue/community and likely to judge rather than being objective.